 Not all protein powders work for keto.
-Some are packed with sugar, hidden carbs, or junk your body doesn’t need.
+Some are packed with sugar, hidden carbs, or fillers your body doesn't need.

-Here’s a straight guide to the best keto protein powders—what to look for, what to skip, and the brands that actually deliver.
+Here's a straight guide to the best keto protein powders: what to look for, what to skip, and the types that actually deliver.
+For even more picks, browse our full keto products section.

 No fluff.
 Just real info that helps you stay in ketosis and hit your macros.